Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 SubmitForm(EditForm1) And Navigate(Screen2, ScreenTransition.Cover)
 ```

-The code above submits the form immediately the button is clicked and direct us to the success screen we created earlier.
+The code above submits the form immediately after the button is clicked and directs us to the success screen we created earlier.
 Our screen should look like the one in the image below.

 ![](/Images/powerapps-8.PNG)

 Now we have created and designed all 3 screens, we would need to delete all other screens which are not part of our application.
 To delete a screen, click on the ellipsis by the side of the screen name and click 'Delete'.

 When you delete the other screens, you would notice an error is flagged in "EditScreen1".
-Click on the icon then 'Edit in the formula bar' and delete the code.
+Click on the icon then ‘Edit in the formula bar’ and delete the code.
 Thereafter you can delete every other item.
 Your screen should look like the one in the image below.

 ![](/Images/powerapps-9.PNG)